JCB INDIA LIMITED

 CSR Vision Statement

-To work in partnership with communities and relevant stakeholders to facilitate individuals and groups from the disadvantaged sections to access a better quality of life.
+To work in partnership with communities and relevant stakeholders in order to benefit society through cooperation and the creation of shared value.

 The CSR objective of the Company is to carry out CSR activities as aligned to the Schedule VII of the Companies Act, 2013 or any amendment thereof from time to time.
 The Company will, therefore, focus on the range of activities as mentioned in the same.